shreyashankar/overleave/README.md

 ## Next Improvements

-* Improve the documentation with workflows for usability.
 * Fix glitches in the toggle due to missing clicks.
 * Availabiity in Chrome for overleave extension.
 * Availability in Edge for overleave extension.